ligvigfui/terraforming_mars/fan expansions/Research Auction/EN_rules.md

 - Anne got 2 Companies.
 She must choose one (since you have one company) and discard the other.
 - After recieving the money from the Company starting amount she pais the amount (3M€) she won the bids with reduced by 2 (1 for each Company) for a total of 1M€.

-#### Other changes
+### Other changes

-- The effect of the Terralab company is supplemented as follows:
-- "When you take a card in front of you, pay one less for your bid."
+- The effect of the Terralab company is supplemented as follows: "When you take a card in front of you, pay one less for your bid."

-### Unlimited variant

-#### Bidding

-1. We start bidding the cards layed out one by one.
-2. The first player starts the bid with 0 or a higher number
-3. The bid goes in the same direction as the turns
-4. Either you raise or you pass
-5. If everyone has passed, the winner takes the card after paying the bid
-6. We pass on the starting player card.